[ students ]

 The majority of concerts at the Yale School of Music are free and open to the public.
 These include concerts by the Yale Philharmonia, New Music New Haven, Lunchtime Chamber Music, Faculty Artist Series, student recitals, and events presented by the Institute of Sacred Music.
 Visit music.yale.edu/concerts for the most up-to-date concert listings.

-YSM students may receive one free ticket to any ticketed event sponsored by the School of Music.
+YSM students may receive one or two free tickets (at the discretion of the Concert Office) to any ticketed event sponsored by the School of Music.

 Tickets must be reserved in advance according to the following policy:

-- The concert office will send all students an email approximately two weeks before each ticketed event.
+- The concert office will send all students an email approximately one to two weeks before each ticketed event.

 - If you reserve a ticket but cannot attend the concert, you must contact the concert office to release the ticket.
+Please send an email to the concert office at email@example.com before 4 pm on concert days, or call or stop by anytime during business hours.
 Many of our concerts sell out, and holding your ticket may prevent another person from attending.
 Please be courteous.